PerimeterX/perimeterx-node-express/README.md

 npm install --save perimeterx-node-express
 ```

-PerimeterX module depend on cookie-parser in order to evaluate risk cookie score
+The PerimeterX module depends on cookie-parser for cookie parsing [COMMENT: can it be abstracted away to an interface in case people use different versions or utils?]

 ```bash
 npm instal --save cookie-parser